mk12/sicp/docs/lecture.md

 - We could use points (or vectors) as a building block to make line segments.
 This would be a multi-layered system.
 - Segments, vectors, and pairs are all separated.
 - Without data abstraction, the procedure for calculating the length of a line segment is very hard to read; worse, it locks you into decisions about representation.
-- Cons can combine anything, not just numbers.
+- `cons` can combine anything, not just numbers.
 With line segments, we combine two pairs.
 - _Closure_ means we can make pairs of pairs, not just pairs of numbers.
 We say that the means of combinations closes over the things that it makes.

 ## Part 4